How much do you need to buy a house?

 What you can afford in your first home depends on your income and outgoings.
 Draw up a budget that gives you an accurate and comprehensive idea of what both are.
 Don’t forget to include all forms of income, including:

-Include all debts, as well.
-If you’re making credit card payments, paying off whitegoods or furniture, leasing a car or servicing a personal loan, those are part of your expenditure.
-The bank will want to know about every liability once you get to the point of applying for a loan, so it’s best to have these listed now.
+You’ll need to include all debts, as well.
+If you’re making credit card payments, paying off white goods or furniture, leasing a car or servicing a personal loan, those are part of your expenditure.
+The bank will want to know about every liability once you get to the point of applying for a loan and getting pre approval, so it’s best to have these listed.

 Your budget will tell you how much you have left over after paying expenses every month.
 But how do you know if that’s enough?
 Home owner costs aren’t the same as those incurred by tenants.
-As well as your mortgage payment, you’ll need to cover council rates, water rates and home maintenance costs.
+As well as your mortgage repayments, you’ll need to cover council rates, water rates, home and contents insurance, home maintenance costs as well as lenders mortgage insurance depending on the borrowing percentage of your loan.
 If you’re buying into strata, that’s another expense that tenants don’t have to meet.

-When you’re measuring housing affordability, the rule is that your housing costs shouldn’t be more than 30% of your gross (pre-tax) income.
+When you’re measuring housing affordability as a first-home buyer, and trying to figure out how much of your income you should spend on your mortgage, the rule is that your housing costs shouldn’t be more than 30% of your gross (pre-tax) income.

 This is to buffer you against interest rate hikes.